Show All Answers

 Our sanitation trucks bring it to our own transfer station located at 815 Newton St. There it is loaded into trailers and sent to a Waste to Energy Facility - operated by Covanta SEMASS.
 Our recycling, which is handled by Casella Resource Solutions, is sent to their materials recovery facility which is located in Charlestown, MA.

-The Sanitation Division has set up a household hazardous waste collection center located at 815 Newton St. Starting in 2016, it will be open every Tuesday from 7:30 a.m. to 12:30 p.m. from May through October.
+The Sanitation Division has set up a household hazardous waste collection center located at 815 Newton St. It will be open every Tuesday from 7:30 a.m. to 12:30 p.m. from May through October.
 Please visit the hazardous waste webpage for a list of acceptable items.

 Chapter 60A of the Massachusetts General Law (MGL) imposes an excise tax for registering a motor vehicle in Massachusetts.
 If you have a Massachusetts license plate on your car (or in your possession) you must pay Excise tax.
 Excise tax is an annual tax, based on the value of the car on which the plate is registered.
 Most Excise tax bills are sent out in February and due in March.